mandober/bing-bash/README.md

 #### Positional Parameters
 Positional parameters are divided into options and parameters (non-options).
-Options are further divided into: flags (options without arguments), options that have an optional argument and options that have required argument.
+Options are further divided into: flags (options without arguments), options that have an optional argument, options that have required argument.
 Options are also divided into short (`-o`) and long options (`--long-option`).

 Parameters can be explicitly separated from options by using double dash `--`; for example, `function -o ARG1 --long-option ARG2 -- PARAM` in which case everything after '--' is treated as a parameter, even if it starts with '-' or '--'.
 Otherwise (i.e. without '--'), order of options and parameters is not important (unless specifically noted in function's help section).
 If the same option is repeated, the latter will overshadow the former occurrence.
 If unrecognized option is supplied, it will be discarded.

 #### Short Options
 A short option begins with a dash (-) followed by a single character.
-* If the option has **no arguments** it is called a simple option or a **flag** (e.g. `-x`).
+* If the option has **no argument** it is called a simple option or a **flag** (e.g. `-x`).
 * If the option has **required** argument it may be written:
   - **immediately** after the option character, e.g. `-rreq`
   - as the **following** parameter, e.g. `-r req`